Lactose Intolerance: How to Get Calcium and Vitamin D

 Eat Your Greens to Get Calcium

 Dark green veggies such as broccoli, kale, collard greens, and bok choy are excellent sources of calcium.
 A cup of cooked frozen collard greens has more than 350mg of calcium.
-Although spinach, beet greens, and rhubarb greens are full of calcium, they also contain substances called oxalates, which lower the calcium absorption of those foods.
+Although spinach and beet greens are full of calcium, they also contain substances called oxalates, which lower the calcium absorption of those foods.
 So these greens aren’t considered good sources of calcium.

 Find Calcium in Nuts